mrmans0n/compose-rules/docs/detekt.md

     # checkModifiersForVisibility: only_public
     # -- You can optionally add your own Modifier types
     # customModifiers: BananaModifier,PotatoModifier
+    # -- You can suppress this check in functions annotated with these annotations
+    # ignoreAnnotated: ['Potato', 'Banana']
   ModifierNaming:
     active: true
     # -- You can optionally add your own Modifier types